ryujinx-mirror/ryujinx-games-list/README.md

 * **boxart.png**

    Who is a picture of the game boxart in PNG format (only!!).
-Please use a clean picture, without hudge size, and cropped.
-(A standard size will be probably determined later.)
+Please use a clean picture sized at 300px x 486px (or around that).

 * **info.json**